 Program Wonderlic Score TABE Score ACT Score SAT Score

-Cybersecurity programs 15 10.0 17 1050
+Cybersecurity OAS and 15 10.0 17 1050

+BS programs

-All Other Programs 10 10.0 17 1050
+All other programs 10 10.0 17 1050

+except Practical Nursing

+and Commercial Driver

+License (CDL)

-Admissions Assessment Test process: A designated (trained) Valley College staff /faculty member will administer the admissions assessment test on site or will set up a remote test.
+Admissions Assessment Test process: A designated (trained) Valley College staff/faculty member will administer the admissions assessment test on site or will set up a remote test.
 Valley College utilizes the online Wonderlic Assessment.
 A written version of the Wonderlic may be given if it is determined that the prospective student is experiencing computer anxiety or if the Wonderlic web site is not available due to technical reasons.
 The Wonderlic Admissions Assessment may be taken no more than three times.
 The prospective student must wait at least fifteen (15) minutes before he or she can retake a Wonderlic assessment.

-Online applicants who are unable to come to the campus to take their Wonderlic assessment test may take it remotely.
-The designated person who sets up Wonderlic assessment tests for on-campus students may also set up the online assessment.
+Applicants who are unable to come to the campus to take their Wonderlic assessment test may take it remotely.
 The applicant will receive notification via email from Wonderlic when the assessment is set up.